Game Theoretic Consequences of Resident Matching: Background

 \section{Background}

 Residency matching connects graduating medical students with residency programs as they pursue further medical training and specialization.
 Each year, over 43,000 US and international graduates apply for 31,000 residency positions.
-Unique to medicine, a probabilistic algorithm determines the fate of graduating students.
+Unique to medicine, an algorithm determines the fate of graduating students.

 The residency matching algorithm has evolved over time.
 The first residency programs, then called internships, were introduced in the 1920s as optional postgraduate training.
 These programs initially attracted only a few medical graduates, who wished to gain more exposure to clinical medicine.
 The inadequate supply of interns led to fierce competition among the programs, which manifested as a race between programs to secure binding commitments from potential graduates as early as possible \cite{Roth1984-rx}.
 This resulted in medical students receiving internship offers up to two years before graduation \cite{Turner1945-dp}.
 This process not only disrupted the last two years of medical school, but was suboptimal on both sides.
-Students often had to accept or reject offers without having heard back from all programs, to which they applied, including potentially more preferred ones.
+Students often had to accept or reject offers without having heard back from all programs, to which they applied, including more preferred ones.
 Programs had incomplete information and little medical school performance to judge applicant qualifications when extending offers this early.

 To counter this, Turner proposed and the medical schools agreed in 1945 to not release transcripts nor give letters of recommendation until a later date.
 However, this did not fundamentally change the process, but simply pushed back the process until the last year of medical school.
 The programs and applicants still played the same adversarial game, but on a shorter time scale.
 The programs made time-limited offers, while the students delayed accepting until hearing back from more preferred programs.
 This led programs to steadily decrease the offer time limits to reduce the risk of their preferred candidates successfully waiting and accepting alternate offers.
-So from an initially agreed offer time limit of 10 days in 1945, the programs decreased it to less than 12 hours in 1950 \cite{Springs1950-aj}.
+Therefore the programs decreased it to less than 12 hours in 1950, from an initially agreed offer time limit of 10 days in 1945 \cite{Springs1950-aj}.

 In order to avoid this race to the bottom between programs, the National Interassociation Committee on Internships (NICI) was formed in 1950 to examine existing matching plans and perform a trial run for a centralized match system.
 Then in October 1951, 79 medical schools formed the National Student Internship Committee (NSIC) and decided to adopt the Boston Pool Plan \cite{Mullin1951-ei} nationally upon the recommendations of the National Interassociation Committee on Internships (NICI).
 This method was modified to be more equitable to applicants, and then first used nationally in April 1952 \cite{Mullin1952-ch}.
 The National Internship Matching Program (NIMP), now the National Resident Matching Program (NRMP), was incorporated on Jan 7, 1953, to manage and administer the matching process.